jrchan84/jrchan84/README.md

 - Grow GDSC's student community at UBC through workshops, events, and projects 👥
 - Deploy a reddit sentiment analysis webapp with streamlit and huggingface transformers 😠
 - Work at Google 💻
-- Own 1 Bitcoin 💰
+- Own 1 BTC #whole-coiner 💰
 - Break 80 ⛳